fuzzychin/regression/README.md

 Coefficient - slope

-P Value
-Statistically significant - results didn't happen by chance.
+P Value - statistical significance - results didn't happen by chance.
 P Value > 0.05 means results are not statistically significant and we cannot reject the null hypothesis

-R2
 R2 - measures the fit of the line to the data.
 R2 = 1 means x predicts all values of y.
 Conversely, R2 = 0 means x predicts no values of y